westnordost/osm-legal-default-speeds/README.md

 It takes the data from the [Default speed limits](https://wiki.openstreetmap.org/wiki/Default_speed_limits) page from the OpenStreetMap wiki as input, best parsed from a JSON.

+## Copyright and License

+© 2022 Tobias Zwick.
+This library is released under the terms of the [BSD 3-Clause License](https://raw.githubusercontent.com/westnordost/osm-legal-default-speeds/master/LICENSE.txt).

 <!--
 ## Installation